Suggested supplements that work well with all ketogenic diets (SKD, TKD, CKD)

 Optional add-ins for Ketogains Coffee:

-- 5-15g Glucose / Dextrose / Maltodextrin or Karo TM brand Syrup – ONLY for a TKD (Targeted Ketogenic Diet)
+- 5-10g Glucose / Dextrose / Maltodextrin or Karo TM brand Syrup – ONLY for people on a TKD (Targeted Ketogenic Diet)

-Take very hot, 20 minutes pre-workout; note that you need to blend the protein separately or it may clump when mixed with hot beverages.
+Take 30 minutes before training as a pre-workout; note that you may need to blend the protein separately from hot coffee or it may clump when mixed.